 Rating: D+ Not Great

 The "toy spaceship" that Cassie donated to a charity shop turns out to not be a toy at all, but a second, slightly smaller alien invasion.
+But its size doesn't make it any less of a threat, especially once the Animorphs are brought down to its size.

 Review in Progress